Frequently Asked Questions

 What is the Hydrogen Council?

-- The Hydrogen Council is a global CEO-level advisory body providing long-term vision on the important role of hydrogen technologies towards an energy transition.
+- The Hydrogen Council is a global CEO-level advisory body providing long-term vision on the important role of hydrogen technologies toward an energy transition.

-- Launched in January 2017, the Hydrogen Council is currently composed of CEOs or Chairpeople of the following companies within our Steering Group: 3M, Air Liquide, Alstom, Anglo American, Audi, BMW GROUP, China Energy, Daimler, ENGIE, Equinor, General Motors, Great Wall Motor, Honda, Hyundai, Iwatani, JXTG Nippon Oil & Energy Corporation, Kawasaki, KOGAS, Plastic Omnium, Royal Dutch Shell, Sinopec, The Bosch Group, The Linde Group, Total, Toyota, and Weichai.
+- Launched in January 2017, the Hydrogen Council is currently composed of CEOs and chairpersons from the following companies within our Steering Group: 3M, Airbus, Air Liquide, Air Products, Alstom, Anglo American, Audi, BMW GROUP, China Energy, Cummins, Daimler, EDF, ENGIE, Equinor, Faurecia, General Motors, Great Wall Motor, Honda, Hyundai Motor, Iwatani, Johnson Matthey, JXTG Nippon Oil & Energy Corporation, Kawasaki, KOGAS, Plastic Omnium, Royal Dutch Shell, Sinopec, The Bosch Group, The Linde Group, thyssenkrupp, Total, Toyota and Weichai.

-- Our supporting members work alongside the core group, contributing to the development of the Council vision, recommendations and advocacy, and currently include Ballard, Faber Industries, Faurecia, First Element Fuel (True Zero), Gore, Hexagon Composites, Hydrogenics, ITOCHU Corporation, The Liebherr Group, Marubeni, McPhy, Mitsubishi Corporation, Mitsui & Co, Nel Hydrogen, NGK Spark Plugs, Plug Power, Power Assets Holdings Limited, Re-Fire Technology, Royal Vopak, Southern California Gas, Sumitomo Mitsui Banking Corporation, Sumitomo Corporation and Toyota Tsusho.
+- Our supporting members work alongside the core group, contributing to the development of the Council vision, recommendations and advocacy, and currently include: AFC Energy, Ballard Power Systems, Faber Industries, First Element Fuel (True Zero), W. L. Gore, Hexagon Composites, Hydrogenics, ITOCHU Corporation, The Liebherr Group, Marubeni, McPhy, Mitsubishi Corporation, Mitsubishi Heavy Industries Ltd., Mitsui & Co, Nel Hydrogen, NGK Spark Plugs, Plug Power, Power Assets Holdings Limited, Re-Fire Technology, Royal Vopak, Southern California Gas, Sumitomo Mitsui Banking Corporation, Sumitomo Corporation and Toyota Tsusho.